 - supplier performance

 - spend analytics

-- compliance with global and local requirements.
+- supplier compliance management, with global and local requirements.

 Regrettably, too often an organization’s own success and growth, combined with the expansion of global operations, global supply bases, product lines and ERP systems, can complicate the supplier onboarding process, especially if it spans over several weeks.
 For instance, a merger or simple acquisition can quickly change the demands on the onboarding environment.
 Additionally, as companies evolve and grow, they can also become reluctant to automate which can quickly turn into ineffective processes.

 Naturally, this leads to those organizations wasting their resources on manual efforts to account for ever-changing workflows, information needs, and verifications.
 Better understanding the current inefficiencies, and roadblocks, of the supplier onboarding processes can provide that baseline for improving supplier relationships and establishing “value” for all stakeholders involved in wider supplier related processes downstream.

 How To Set Up an Effective Supplier Onboarding Process

 When setting up a new supplier onboarding process in place, there are certain actions which should be included as part of this process in order to overcome any challenges which could risk derailing the initiative.
 These include: